sourcegraph/learn/posts/how-to-troubleshoot-JavaScript-SyntaxError-missing-}-after-function-body.md

 note: { opened at line 1, column 16
 ```

-In a short program like the one above, it may appear clear that a curly bracket is missing, but as code increasing in complexity with many nested statements, it can be more difficult to find the error in your code prior to running it.
+In a short program like the one above, it may appear clear that a curly bracket is missing, but as code increases in complexity with many nested statements, it can be more difficult to find the error in your code prior to running it.

 Consider the following example: